aznxluvlyguy4u/wiki1/CurrentRMS.md

 In order to extend the trial period, [Frans Godschalk](mailto:frans@jongensvantechniek.nl) (JVT) and [Janez Jezersek](mailto:jj@oceanpremium.com) (Ocean Premium) need to know when the trial period ends and will manually extend the trial account.
-Instruct them to actively extend the trial period, BEFORE IT ENDS, otherwise the whole platform for the staging env will not work.
+Instruct them to actively extend the trial period, BEFORE IT ENDS, otherwise the whole platform for the staging environment will not work.

+See here for the trial period expiration: https://oceanpremium-staging.current-rms.com/billing?rp=/admin

 ### Credentials